 Our procedure for creating the synthetic datasets is best illustrated by example.
 Suppose we want to generate a synthetic dataset that "looks like" the Grunfeld data, except that it has dimensions N=2 and T=20.
 We begin by extracting the data for the first two firms in the Grunfeld dataset.
 In this case, the data matrix X consists of a constant term and the variables F and C. The twenty, time series values of the independent variables (F and C) are set equal to their actual values in the Grunfeld data.
-To generate artificial values for the dependent variable I, we multiply X by a coefficient vector $\beta$ whose elements are all set to zero, and then add simulated error terms.
+To generate artificial values for the dependent variable I, we multiply X by a coefficient vector β whose elements are obtained by regressing the I on X and then conforming it to the type of restriction imposed.
+We then add simulated error terms.

 The DGP for the simulated error terms is constructed so that the errors have the same nonspherical properties as residuals from a regression of the Grunfeld data.
 Specifically, we estimate Equation (2) using SUR and collect the residuals.
-These residuals are used to estimate the elements of $\Pi$ and $\Sigma$ .
+These residuals are used to estimate the elements of Π and Σ .
 The estimated values are then set as the population values for the error variance-covariance matrix in the DGP that produces the simulated error terms.
 The simulated error terms are added to $X\beta$ to produce simulated values of the dependent variable I.

 By generating a new set of error terms, multiple synthetic datasets having dimensions N=2 and T=20 can be produced, each of which is constructed to have characteristics similar to the Grunfeld data.
-We then use these synthetic panel datasets to run experiments testing three linear restrictions, each having the form $R\beta = 0$ :
+We then use these synthetic panel datasets to run experiments testing three linear restrictions, each having the form $R\beta = 0$:

-(10.a) $\mathbf{R}1 = \begin{bmatrix} 0 & 1 & 0 & 0 & 0 \end{bmatrix}$ ,
+(10.a) $R_1 = \begin{bmatrix} 0 & 1 & 0 & 0 & 0 \end{bmatrix},$